GusPietrasanta/auto-repair-shop-management/README.md

 - [x] Set up the project structure and database schema.
 - [x] Enable users to book appointments.
 - [ ] Allow users to access car reports history.
-- [ ] Implement managers' ability to assign job cards/inspections to mechanics.
+- [x] Implement managers' ability to assign job cards/inspections to mechanics.
-- [ ] Implement mechanics' ability to perform car inspections and complete reports.
+- [x] Implement mechanics' ability to perform car inspections and complete reports.
 - [ ] Enable mechanics to post messages to the message board.
 - [ ] Implement managers' ability to search, view, and update customers and their cars.
 - [ ] Allow managers to search, view, and update vehicle details and maintenance history.
 - [ ] Create a dashboard for managers with multiple data (e.g., week schedule, message board, low stock alarms).
+- [ ] Tidy up code
 - [ ] Develop and implement unit tests
+- [ ] Improve visuals
 - [ ] Refine and optimise the application.

 ## Technology Stack